w0bbes/steamAPI/README.md

 *   getSchema

 ### getPlayerSummaries
 This method uses an array of 64bit Steamids in the query.
-The Steam Web API limits the request to 100 steamids. steamWeb does not error handle this.
+The Steam Web API limits the request to 100 steamids.

     steam.getPlayerSummaries({
       steamids: ['76561197960435530']